syncfusion-content/blazor-docs/blazor/chart/internationalization.md

 # Internationalization in Blazor Charts Component

-Internationalization is the process of designing and developing an component that can be easily adapted for, users from any culture, region, or language.
+Internationalization is the process of designing and developing an component that can be easily adapted for users from any culture, region, or language.
 Below elements in the [Chart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html) display content based on the internationalization configuration.

 * Data label.
 * Axis label.